victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

 - `std::ranges::max_element` is executed, any side effects are preserved (e.g. stdout output);
 - `dangling_iter` is impossible to dereference, preventing access to the destroyed array.

-2. A temporary is valid to be copied from, but the iterator to the end of the temporary range is `std::ranges::dangling` so the developer can't reuse it.
+2. A temporary is valid to be copied from, but the copy but the iterator to the end of the source range is `std::ranges::dangling`, which prevents dereferencing.

 3. The temporary is filtered and should be destroyed at the end of the _full-expression_, but the view takes ownership over it using the [owning_view](https://en.cppreference.com/w/cpp/ranges/owning_view).
 This means that it is perfectly valid to iterate over the filtered range after the original temporary has been destroyed.